zachmccabe/zachmccabe.github.io/_briars/briars.md

 Call it meditation, gratitude, delight.
 I do this to remind myself of the remarkable world right in front of me.
 Figured I’d bring a few friends along for the ride.

-Here are my project notes.
+These are my project notes.

 {% include page_nav.html %}